 Through the years, weddings were held under the eucalyptus trees at the Eames House.
-If you are planning your own intimate wedding, we would be happy to welcome you and your guests for a private ceremony.
-Site rental includes an interior tour (scheduled either the same or another day) for the wedding couple.
+If you are planning your own intimate wedding, we would be happy to welcome you and your guests for a private ceremony, as well as an interior tour (scheduled either the same or another day) for the wedding couple.

 - $2,500+ starting at eight participants, maximum of fourteen for an additional fee.